Oldranda1414/Privacy-P2P-Federated-Learning/doc/finalReport.md

         1. Data Handling
             1. The system must partition a provided dataset (e.g., MNIST, CIFAR-10) among the peers according to the selected scenario (balanced for base, class-skewed for extreme).
 1. **Non-Functional Requirements**
-    1. Correctness & Reliability: The results of the SAC scenarios must be verifiable and reproducible across multiple runs with the same configuration.
+    1. The results of the SAC scenarios must be verifiable and reproducible across multiple runs with the same configuration.
-    1. Usability: The process of configuring and running the three scenarios must be well-documented and require minimal manual setup.
+    1. The process of configuring and running the three scenarios must be well-documented and require minimal manual setup.
-    1. Maintainability: The code must be modular, separating concerns like P2P communication, the SAC protocol, ML training, and data loading, to facilitate understanding and usage.
+    1. The code must be modular, separating concerns like P2P communication, the SAC protocol, ML training, and data loading, to facilitate understanding and usage.
-    1. Performance: The system should be designed to complete a experiment with a typical configuration (e.g., 10 peers, 100 rounds) in a reasonable time frame on a single development machine (using processes/localhost).
+    1. The system should be designed to complete a experiment with a typical configuration (e.g., 10 peers, 100 rounds) in a reasonable time frame on a single development machine (using processes/localhost).
 Performance optimization for a real distributed setting is not a primary goal.
 5. **Implementation Requirements**
-    1. The system should be implemented in Python, leveraging common libraries for machine learning (e.g., PyTorch, Scikit-learn) and networking (e.g., socket, asyncio, or a high-level framework like libp2p).
-    1. The deliverable must be a structured Python project that can be executed from the command line, not just a single script.
     1. The project must include a comprehensive README.md file with instructions for installation, dependency management, and usage.

 ### Technologies